AdobeDocs/ff-services-docs/src/pages/photoshop/quickstart/index.md

 ## Prerequisites

-If you don't already have a Photoshop or Firefly Services "client ID" and "client secret", retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**
+If you don't already have a Photoshop or Firefly Services **Client ID** and **Client Secret**, retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

 Pre-signed URLs: